BET founder Robert Johnson mocks crowds pulling down statues, calls them 'borderline anarchists'

 Johnson, who became the country's first black billionaire in 2001, has made a $14 trillion pitch for reparations to descendants of slavery.
 But he said the movement to take down statues, cancel TV shows and fire professors does nothing to close the wealth gap that has persisted since slavery.

-It's "tantamount to rearranging the deck chairs on a racial titanic," Johnson told Fox News.
+It's "tantamount to rearranging the deck chairs on a racial Titanic," Johnson told Fox News.
 "It absolutely means nothing."

 Johnson argued that the statue destruction that has swept the nation is meaningless to black Americans who could benefit much more from structural changes like economic equality.